"Formoterol" is a remedy that allows you to breathe deeply. Medicinal reference geotar Formoterol instructions for use

 Characteristics of the substance Formoterol

-Available as formoterol fumarate and formoterol fumarate dihydrate.
+Available in the form of formoterol fumarate and formoterol fumarate dihydrate.
 Formoterol fumarate is a white or yellowish crystalline powder.
 Easily soluble in glacial acetic acid, soluble in methanol, to a lesser extent in ethanol and isopropanol, slightly soluble in water, practically insoluble in acetone, ethyl acetate and diethyl ether.
 Molecular weight 840.9.

 Pharmacology

-Formoterol fumarate is a long-acting selective agonist of adrenergic beta 2 -receptors.
+Formoterol fumarate is a long-acting selective adrenergic beta 2 receptor agonist.
 When inhaled, formoterol fumarate acts locally on the bronchi, causing bronchodilation.
-In research in vitro it has been shown that its activity in relation to beta 2 -adrenergic receptors located mainly in the smooth muscles of the bronchi is more than 200 times higher than that in relation to beta 1 -adrenergic receptors located mainly in the myocardium.
-Beta 2 -adrenergic receptors are also found in the myocardium, making up 10-50% of the total number of beta-adrenergic receptors.
-The exact function of these receptors has not been established, but they increase the possibility of developing cardiac effects even with highly selective beta 2 -adrenomimetics.
+In research in vitro it has been shown that its activity against beta 2 adrenoreceptors, located mainly in the smooth muscles of the bronchi, is more than 200 times higher than that against beta 1 adrenoreceptors, located mainly in the myocardium.
+Beta 2 adrenergic receptors are also found in the myocardium, constituting up to 10-50% of the total number of beta adrenergic receptors.
+The exact function of these receptors has not been established, but they increase the potential for cardiac effects of even highly selective beta 2-agonists.
 Formoterol fumarate stimulates intracellular adenylate cyclase, which catalyzes the transformation of ATP into cAMP.
-An increase in the level of cAMP causes relaxation of the smooth muscles of the bronchi and inhibits the release of immediate-type hypersensitivity mediators from cells, especially from obese cells.
-Research in vitro showed that formoterol fumarate inhibits the release of mediators (histamine and leukotrienes) from mast cells in human lungs.
-Animal studies have shown that formoterol fumarate inhibits histamine-induced plasma albumin extravasation in anesthetized guinea pigs and allergen-induced eosinophil influx in dogs with airway hyperresponsiveness.
-The relevance of these findings from animal studies and in vitro, is unclear to humans.
+An increase in cAMP levels causes relaxation of bronchial smooth muscle and inhibits the release of immediate hypersensitivity mediators from cells, especially from mast cells.
+Research in vitro showed that formoterol fumarate inhibits the release of mediators (histamine and leukotrienes) from mast cells in the human lung.
+In animal studies, formoterol fumarate was found to inhibit histamine-induced plasma albumin extravasation in anesthetized guinea pigs and allergen-induced eosinophil influx in dogs with airway hyperresponsiveness.
+The significance of these facts obtained from animal studies and in vitro, unclear to humans.

-Pharmacokinetic and pharmacodynamic relationships between heart rate, ECG parameters, plasma potassium levels and renal excretion of formoterol fumarate were studied in 10 healthy male volunteers aged 25 to 45 years after a single inhalation of 12, 24, 48 or 96 μg of formoterol fumarate.
+The pharmacokinetic and pharmacodynamic relationships between heart rate, ECG parameters, plasma potassium levels and renal excretion of formoterol fumarate were studied in 10 healthy male volunteers aged 25 to 45 years after a single inhalation of 12, 24, 48 or 96 mcg of formoterol fumarate.
 A linear relationship was found between renal excretion of formoterol fumarate and a decrease in plasma potassium, an increase in plasma glucose and an increase in heart rate.
-In another study, 12 volunteers received a single dose of 120 μg of formoterol fumarate (10 times the recommended single dose).
-In all subjects, the content of potassium in blood plasma decreased as much as possible by 0.55-1.52 mmol / l (the average maximum decrease was 1.01 mmol / l).
-There was a pronounced correlation between the concentration of formoterol fumarate and the potassium content in the blood plasma: the greatest effect on the level of potassium was observed 1-3 hours after reaching C max of formoterol fumarate.
-On average, the maximum increase in heart rate was noted 6 hours after taking formoterol fumarate and was 26 beats per minute.
-The maximum lengthening of the corrected QT interval (QTc), when calculated using Bazett's formula, averaged 25 milliseconds, and according to Fredericia's formula - 8 milliseconds.
-The value of the QTc interval returned to baseline 12-24 hours after taking formoterol fumarate.
-Plasma formoterol concentration weakly correlated with pulse rate and QTc increase.
-The effect on plasma potassium levels, pulse rate, QTc interval are known pharmacological effects of the class of drugs to which formoterol fumarate belongs, so their appearance in a study of very high doses of formoterol fumarate (120 μg once, 10 times the recommended single dose) was not unexpected ...
+In another study, 12 volunteers received a single dose of 120 mcg of formoterol fumarate (10 times the recommended single dose).
+In all subjects, the potassium content in the blood plasma decreased as much as possible by 0.55-1.52 mmol/l (the average maximum decrease was 1.01 mmol/l).
+A strong correlation was noted between the concentration of formoterol fumarate and the potassium content in the blood plasma: the greatest effect on potassium levels was observed 1-3 hours after the Cmax of formoterol fumarate was reached.
+On average, the maximum increase in heart rate was observed 6 hours after taking formoterol fumarate and was 26 beats per minute.
+The maximum prolongation of the corrected QT interval (QTc) when calculated using the Bazett formula averaged 25 milliseconds, and according to the Fredericia formula - 8 milliseconds.
+The QTc interval returned to baseline 12-24 hours after taking formoterol fumarate.
+Plasma formoterol concentrations were weakly correlated with heart rate and QTc increase.
+Effects on plasma potassium levels, pulse rate, and QTc interval are known pharmacological effects of the drug class to which formoterol fumarate belongs, so their appearance in a study of very high doses of formoterol fumarate (120 mcg single dose, 10 times the recommended single dose) was not unexpected .
 These phenomena were well tolerated by healthy volunteers.

-The electrocardiographic and cardiovascular effects of formoterol fumarate were compared with the effects of albuterol (not registered in Russia) and placebo in two 12-week double-blind studies on patients with bronchial asthma; during the studies, long-term ECG monitoring was carried out over three 24-hour periods.
-There were no significant differences in ventricular or supraventricular ectopias between groups of patients (in two of these studies, the total number of patients with bronchial asthma who received any dose of formoterol fumarate and underwent continuous ECG monitoring was about 200 people).
-The effect of formoterol fumarate versus placebo on the ECG of patients with chronic obstructive pulmonary disease (COPD) was evaluated in a 12-month study (with no long-term ECG monitoring).
-Analysis of ECG intervals was performed in patients who participated in studies in the United States; 46 of them took formoterol fumarate 12 mcg twice a day and 50 patients - 24 mcg twice a day.
-ECG was recorded before use and after 5-15 minutes and 2 hours after the first use of the drug, then after 3, 6 and 12 months of treatment.
+The electrocardiographic and cardiovascular effects of formoterol fumarate were compared with the effects of albuterol (not registered in Russia) and placebo in two 12-week double-blind studies in patients with bronchial asthma; The studies involved long-term ECG monitoring over three 24-hour periods.
+There were no significant differences in ventricular or supraventricular ectopia between patient groups (in these two studies, the total number of patients with bronchial asthma who received any dose of formoterol fumarate and underwent long-term ECG monitoring was about 200 people).
+The effect of formoterol fumarate compared with placebo on the ECG of patients with chronic obstructive pulmonary disease (COPD) was assessed in a 12-month study (without long-term ECG monitoring).
+ECG interval analysis was performed on patients participating in US studies; of these, 46 people took formoterol fumarate 12 mcg 2 times a day and 50 patients took 24 mcg twice a day.
+ECG was recorded before use and 5-15 minutes and 2 hours after the first use of the drug, then after 3, 6 and 12 months of treatment.
 According to the results of the study, clinically significant acute or chronic effects on ECG intervals, incl.
-QTc, during the treatment of formoterol with fumarate was not detected.
-Formoterol fumarate, like other beta-agonists, can cause flattening of the T wave, depression of the ST segment on the ECG; the clinical significance of these changes is unknown.
+QTc was not detected during treatment with formoterol fumarate.
+Formoterol fumarate, like other beta-agonists, can cause flattening of the T wave and ST segment depression on the ECG; the clinical significance of these changes is unknown.

 Tolerance.
-In clinical studies on 19 adult patients with moderate bronchial asthma, the bronchoprotective effect of formoterol fumarate was assessed by the response in a sample with methacholine after taking an initial dose of 24 μg (twice the recommended dose) and 2 weeks later when taking 24 μg twice a day ...
-Tolerance to the bronchoprotective effect of formoterol fumarate, as evidenced by a decrease in the bronchoprotective effect in relation to the forced expiratory volume in 1 s (FEV 1), was observed after 2 weeks of taking the drug, the loss of protective properties was noted by the end of the 12-hour period after administration.
-Reactions of rebound hyperreactivity of the bronchi after the termination of long-term therapy with formoterol fumarate were not observed.
+In a clinical study on 19 adult patients with moderate bronchial asthma, the bronchoprotective effect of formoterol fumarate was assessed by the response in a methacholine test after taking an initial dose of 24 mcg (twice the recommended dose) and after 2 weeks when taking 24 mcg twice a day .
+Tolerance to the bronchoprotective effect of formoterol fumarate, as evidenced by a decrease in the bronchoprotective effect in relation to forced expiratory volume in 1 s (FEV 1), was observed after 2 weeks of taking the drug, loss of protective properties was noted by the end of the 12-hour period after administration.
+No rebound bronchial hyperreactivity reactions were observed after discontinuation of long-term therapy with formoterol fumarate.

 Clinical researches

 Studies in patients with bronchial asthma.
-In three large clinical studies in patients with bronchial asthma, while the efficacy of formoterol fumarate was maintained compared with placebo, there was a slight decrease in the bronchodilatory response, assessed within 12 hours, while the effect of formoterol fumarate was preserved, especially when taken at 24 μg twice a day ( twice the recommended daily dose).
+In three large clinical trials in patients with asthma, while the effectiveness of formoterol fumarate compared with placebo was maintained, there was a slight decrease in the bronchodilator response assessed over 12 hours, while the effect of formoterol fumarate was maintained, especially when taking 24 mcg twice daily ( twice the recommended daily dose).

-In studies with single and multiple doses of formoterol fumarate at a dose of 12 mcg, the maximum improvement (indicators) in FEV 1 was usually observed between 1 and 3 hours after administration.
-An increase in FEV 1 in comparison with the initial value was detected within 12 hours after drug administration in most patients.
+In studies with single and multiple doses of formoterol fumarate at a dose of 12 mcg, the maximum improvement in FEV 1 was usually observed between 1 and 3 hours after dosing.
+An increase in FEV 1 compared to the initial value was detected within 12 hours after administration of the drug in most patients.

-In two 12-week multicenter, randomized, comparative, double-blind, placebo studies in adults and adolescents 12 years and older with moderate to severe bronchial asthma (FEV 1 was 40-80% of normal values), it was shown that formoterol fumarate ( 12 μg 2 times a day) not only caused significant bronchodilation, assessed by FEV 1, but also improved many secondary indicators of efficacy, including improvement according to the symptom scales of combined and nocturnal asthma, as well as a decrease in the number of night awakenings and nights when patients used drugs emergency care, an increase in morning and evening peakfluometry (air flow rate).
+Two 12-week multicenter, randomized, comparative, double-blind, placebo studies in adults and adolescents 12 years of age and older with moderate to severe asthma (FEV 1 was 40-80% of normal values) showed that formoterol fumarate ( 12 mcg twice a day) not only caused significant bronchodilation, assessed by FEV 1, but also improved many secondary efficacy indicators, including improvements in combined and nocturnal asthma symptom scales, as well as a decrease in the number of night awakenings and nights when patients used drugs emergency care, increasing morning and evening peak flow measurements (air flow rate).

 Clinical studies in children.
-In a 12-month, multicenter, randomized, double-blind study of parallel groups of patients taking formoterol fumarate and placebo, 518 children aged 5-12 years with bronchial asthma, who required daily intake of bronchodilators and anti-inflammatory drugs, participated.
-The effectiveness of therapy was assessed on the first day, at 12 weeks and at the end of the course of treatment; according to the study, the 12-hour efficacy of formoterol fumarate (in accordance with the measurement of FEV 1) was higher than that of the placebo group at all indicated periods.
+A 12-month, multicenter, randomized, double-blind, parallel-group study of formoterol fumarate and placebo included 518 children 5–12 years of age with asthma who required daily bronchodilators and anti-inflammatory drugs.
+The effectiveness of therapy was assessed on the first day, on the 12th week and at the end of the course of treatment; According to the study results, the 12-hour effectiveness of formoterol fumarate (as measured by FEV 1) exceeded that of the placebo group at all specified times.

-Clinical studies of the efficacy of formoterol fumarate in exercise-induced bronchospasm(the effect was estimated as a decrease in FEV 1 by more than 20%).
-Four randomized, double-blind, comparative studies involved 77 patients aged 4 to 41 years.
-The response to exercise was assessed by FEV 1 15 minutes, 4, 8 and 12 hours after a single dose of 12 μg of formoterol fumarate and placebo.
-The indicators in the formoterol fumarate group were significantly higher than those in the placebo group at all periods of observation.
-The study of the effectiveness of regular use of formoterol twice a day for the prevention of bronchial asthma attacks caused by exercise has not been conducted.
+Clinical studies of the effectiveness of formoterol fumarate in exercise-induced bronchospasm(the effect was assessed as a decrease in FEV 1 by more than 20%).
+Four randomized, double-blind comparative studies included 77 patients aged 4 to 41 years.
+The response to exercise was assessed by FEV 1 after 15 minutes, 4, 8 and 12 hours after a single dose of 12 μg of formoterol fumarate and placebo.
+The indicators in the formoterol fumarate group were significantly higher than those in the placebo group at all follow-up periods.
+The effectiveness of regular twice-daily use of formoterol in preventing exercise-induced asthma attacks has not been studied.

 Clinical studies in patients with COPD.
-In clinical trials with repeated administration of formoterol fumarate at a dose of 12 μg in patients with COPD, pronounced bronchodilation (an increase in FEV 1 by 15% or more) was noted 5 minutes after inhalation of the initial dose, lasting for 12 hours.
-According to two comparative studies using Placebo formoterol fumarate (12 mcg) improved morning peakfluometry compared with pretreatment.
+In clinical trials with repeated administration of formoterol fumarate at a dose of 12 mcg in patients with COPD, pronounced bronchodilation was noted (increase in FEV 1 by 15% or more) 5 minutes after inhalation of the initial dose, lasting for 12 hours.
+According to two comparative studies using placebo formoterol fumarate (12 mcg) improved morning peak flow measurements compared with the pre-treatment period.

 Pharmacokinetics

 After correction for body weight, there were no significant differences in pharmacokinetic parameters depending on gender.
-In clinical trials of formoterol fumarate, elderly patients with bronchial asthma (318 people aged 65 years and older, 39 people aged 75 years and older) and COPD (395 and 62 people aged 65 years and older and 75 years and older, respectively) received ...
-There were no pronounced differences in the safety and efficacy of formoterol fumarate in elderly and younger people; respiratory tract infections with a slightly higher frequency were observed in patients aged 75 years and older, but their relationship with the intake of formoterol fumarate has not been established.
-In children 5-12 years old with bronchial asthma, who received inhalation of formoterol fumarate at a dose of 12 μg or 24 μg twice a day for 12 weeks, the cumulation index, calculated from the renal excretion of unchanged formoterol fumarate, ranged within 1.18-1.84 (in adults - 1.63-2.08).
-In the urine of children, about 6% of formoterol fumarate was found in unchanged form and 6.5-9% in the form of conjugates.
+In clinical trials, formoterol fumarate was administered to elderly patients with asthma (318 people aged 65 years and older, 39 people aged 75 years and older) and COPD (395 and 62 people aged 65 years and older and 75 years and older, respectively) .
+There were no significant differences in the safety and effectiveness of formoterol fumarate in elderly and younger people; Respiratory tract infections were observed with a slightly higher frequency in patients aged 75 years and older, but their relationship with formoterol fumarate was not established.
+In children 5-12 years old with bronchial asthma who received inhaled formoterol fumarate at a dose of 12 mcg or 24 mcg twice daily for 12 weeks, the accumulation index, calculated from the renal excretion of unchanged formoterol fumarate, ranged from 1.18-1.84 (in adults - 1.63-2.08).
+About 6% of formoterol fumarate in unchanged form and 6.5-9% in the form of conjugates were found in the urine of children.
 The pharmacokinetics of formoterol fumarate in people with liver or kidney damage and in elderly patients has not been studied.

 Experimental pharmacology

-In studies on animals (minipigs, rodents, dogs), cases of arrhythmias and sudden death with histologically confirmed myocardial necrosis were noted with the simultaneous use of beta-adrenomimetics and methylxanthine derivatives.
-The clinical relevance of these facts to humans has not been determined.
+In animal studies (mini-pigs, rodents, dogs), cases of arrhythmias and sudden death with histologically confirmed myocardial necrosis were reported with the simultaneous use of beta-agonists and methylxanthine derivatives.
+The clinical significance of these facts for humans has not been determined.

-The study of carcinogenicity of formoterol fumarate was carried out on rats and mice receiving it for 2 years with food or drinking water.
-In rats, the incidence of ovarian leiomyoma increased at doses of formoterol fumarate of 15 mg / kg or more with drinking water and 20 mg / kg with food.
-When receiving 5 mg / kg of formoterol fumarate (an excess of approximately 450 times the AUC exposure in humans when taking MRDC in the form of inhalation) with food, the incidence of ovarian leiomyoma in rats did not increase.
-Cases of development of benign theca-cell tumors of the ovaries increased when taking formoterol fumarate with food at a dose equal to or exceeding 0.5 mg / kg (AUC exposure of a dose of 0.5 mg / kg is approximately 45 times higher than the exposure of inhaled MRDC).
-These facts were not observed when formoterol fumarate was administered to rats with drinking water and in tests on mice.
-In male mice, the incidence of subcapsular adenomas and adrenal carcinomas increased when 69 mg / kg or more of formoterol fumarate was received in drinking water; the development of these tumors was not observed when taking formoterol fumarate with food at doses of about 50 mg / kg (AUC exposure was approximately 590 times higher than the exposure in humans with inhalation of the maximum recommended daily dose).
-The development of hepatocarcinomas in mice was observed when 20 and 50 mg / kg of formoterol fumarate (females) and 50 mg / kg (males) were taken with food.
-The development of leiomyomas and leiomyosarcomas of the uterus was noted when taking formoterol fumarate with food at doses of 2 mg / kg or more (AUC exposure at a dose of 2 mg / kg is approximately 25 times higher than the exposure in humans with inhalation of the maximum recommended daily dose).
-The increase in the incidence of leiomyomas of the reproductive system organs in female rodents was similar to the data from studies of other beta-adrenomimetics.
+A study of the carcinogenicity of formoterol fumarate was carried out on rats and mice receiving it for 2 years through food or drinking water.
+In rats, the incidence of ovarian leiomyomas increased at doses of formoterol fumarate of 15 mg/kg or more in drinking water and 20 mg/kg in food.
+When 5 mg/kg formoterol fumarate (approximately 450 times the AUC of human exposure from inhaled MRDC) was administered in food, the incidence of ovarian leiomyoma in rats was not increased.
+The incidence of benign theca cell tumors of the ovary was increased when formoterol fumarate was taken with food at a dose equal to or greater than 0.5 mg/kg (AUC exposure of a dose of 0.5 mg/kg is approximately 45 times higher than the exposure of inhaled MRDC).
+These findings were not observed when formoterol fumarate was administered to rats through drinking water or in tests in mice.
+In male mice, the incidence of subcapsular adenomas and adrenal carcinomas increased when receiving 69 mg/kg or more of formoterol fumarate in drinking water; the development of these tumors was not observed when formoterol fumarate was taken with food in doses of about 50 mg/kg (AUC exposure is approximately 590 times higher than the exposure in humans when taken by inhalation of the maximum recommended daily dose).
+The development of hepatocarcinomas in mice was observed when 20 and 50 mg/kg of formoterol fumarate (females) and 50 mg/kg (males) were taken with food.
+The development of uterine leiomyomas and leiomyosarcomas has been observed when formoterol fumarate was taken with food in doses of 2 mg/kg or more (AUC exposure at a dose of 2 mg/kg is approximately 25 times higher than the exposure in humans after inhalation of the maximum recommended daily dose).
+The increase in the incidence of leiomyomas of the reproductive system in female rodents was similar to data from studies of other beta-agonists.

-Formoterol fumarate did not show mutagenic or clastogenic properties in the following tests: mutagenicity study on bacterial and mammalian cells, chromosomal analysis on mammalian cells, DNA repair study on rat hepatocytes and human fibroblasts, analysis of mammalian fibroblast transformation and micronucleus tests on mice and rats.
+Formoterol fumarate did not exhibit mutagenic or clastogenic properties in the following tests: mutagenicity studies on bacterial and mammalian cells, chromosomal analysis on mammalian cells, DNA repair studies on rat hepatocytes and human fibroblasts, mammalian fibroblast transformation assays, and micronucleus tests on mice and rats.

-According to Physician Desk Reference (2009), formoterol fumarate is indicated for long-term (twice a day - morning and evening) maintenance therapy for bronchial asthma and prevention (in adults and children 5 years and older) bronchospasm in reversible obstructive respiratory diseases, incl. in patients with symptoms of nocturnal asthma.
+According to Physician Desk Reference (2009), formoterol fumarate is indicated for long-term (twice daily - morning and evening) maintenance therapy for bronchial asthma and prevention (in adults and children 5 years and older) of bronchospasm in reversible obstructive airway diseases, incl. in patients with symptoms of nocturnal asthma.

-The use of formoterol fumarate "on demand" (if necessary) is indicated for adults and children 5 years and older for the rapid prevention of exercise-induced bronchospasm.
+The use of formoterol fumarate "on demand" (if necessary) is indicated for adults and children 5 years of age and older for the rapid prevention of bronchospasm caused by exercise.

-Formoterol fumarate is used for long-term (twice a day - morning and evening) maintenance therapy in patients with COPD, including chronic bronchitis and pulmonary emphysema.
+Formoterol fumarate is used for long-term (twice daily - morning and evening) maintenance therapy in patients with COPD, including chronic bronchitis and emphysema.

 Contraindications